PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 >
 > **CAC** = customer acquisition cost - i.e. total sales and marketing spend divided by how many customers you acquired.

 CLV/CAC ratio is a robust but complex measure of product-market fit.
 Robust because it speaks directly to the long-term financial health of your company; complex because calculating CLV accurately isn't a trivial task.

 Customer lifetime value attempts to quantify how much a customer is worth over their entire lifetime.
+This means you need to understand:

+- Your average deal size.
-This means you need to understand your average deal size, how long customers stay until they churn, your gross margin (i.e. how much it costs to support and retain customers), and how long it'll take for a customer to pay back the cost of acquiring them.
+- How long customers stay until they churn.
+- Your gross margin – i.e. how much it costs to support and retain customers.
+- How long it'll take for a customer to pay back the cost of acquiring them.

 Consequently, the ratio is best used by companies selling to enterprises, where sales costs are higher and play a larger role in a product's success.

 A ratio of 1x means your CLV and CAC are the same – i.e. you're only earning enough to cover your acquisition costs.
 A ratio of 2x means you're earning twice as much as you're spending to acquire new customers.
 Karen Rhorer, currently a senior director at Twilio, considers CLV/CAC of 3x and a CAC payback of less than 18 months ideal[^6] for sales-lead products.